September 11 attacks: Casualties

-At the World Trade Center complex, 414 emergency workers died as they tried to rescue people and fight fires, while another law enforcement officer was killed when United 93 crashed.
+At the World Trade Center complex, 414 emergency workers died as they tried to rescue people and fight fires.
+Another law enforcement officer was killed when United 93 crashed.
 343 firefighters of the New York City Fire Department (FDNY) died, including a chaplain and two paramedics.
 23 officers of New York City Police Department (NYPD) died.
-37 officers of the Port Authority Police Department (PAPD) had died.
+37 officers of the Port Authority Police Department (PAPD) died.
 Eight emergency medical technicians and paramedics from private emergency medical services units were killed.
 Almost all of the emergency personnel who died at the scene were killed as a result of the towers collapsing, with the exception of one who was struck by a civilian falling from the South Tower.

 658 employees from Cantor Fitzgerald L.P., an investment bank on the North Tower's 101st–105th floors, died, considerably more than any other employer.
-358 employees from Marsh Inc., located immediately below Cantor Fitzgerald on floors 93–100, died, and 176 employees from Aon Corporation died.
+358 employees from Marsh Inc., located immediately below Cantor Fitzgerald on floors 93–100, died.
+176 employees from Aon Corporation died.
 The National Institute of Standards and Technology (NIST) estimated that about 17,400 civilians were in the World Trade Center complex at the time of the attacks.
 Turnstile counts from the Port Authority suggest 14,154 people were typically in the Twin Towers by 8:45 a.m.
 Most people below the impact zone safely evacuated.

 In Arlington County, Virginia, 125 Pentagon workers died when Flight 77 crashed into the building's western side.
 Seventy were civilians and 55 were military personnel, many of whom worked for the United States Army or the United States Navy.
 47 civilian employees, six civilian contractors, and 22 soldiers working for the Army died, while six civilian employees, three civilian contractors, and 33 sailors working for the Navy died.
 Seven Defense Intelligence Agency (DIA) civilian employees and one Office of the Secretary of Defense contractor died.
 Timothy Maude, a Lieutenant General and Army Deputy Chief of Staff, was the highest-ranking military official killed at the Pentagon.

 Weeks after the attack, the death toll was estimated to be over 6,000, more than twice the number of deaths eventually confirmed.
 The city was only able to identify remains for about 1,600 of the World Trade Center victims.
-The medical examiner's office collected "about 10,000 unidentified bone and tissue fragments that cannot be matched to the list of the dead".
+The medical examiner's office collected "about 10,000 unidentified bone and tissue fragments that cannot be matched to the list of the dead."
 Bone fragments were still being found in 2006 by workers who were preparing to demolish the damaged Deutsche Bank Building.